 The general MBA requires 9 elective credits.
 You may earn a concentration by taking additional courses.
-Concentrations include: accounting, finance, management, marketing, project management, health systems management, and sustainability leadership.
-All concentration areas require the completion of a minimum of 15 elective credits.
+Concentrations include: accounting, finance, management, marketing, health systems management, and sustainability leadership.
+Concentration areas require the completion of 15 elective credits.

 Additional course and program details may be found in the graduate catalog.

 View a sample part-time schedule of the online MBA program